Google Drive pricing (2026): A no-nonsense guide to storage plans

 Figuring out Google Drive pricing doesn't have to be a headache.
 It really just boils down to one question: are you using it for personal stuff or for your business?

-For you and your family, Google One gives you simple storage upgrades with a few nice extras.
+For you and your family, Google One gives you simple storage upgrades with a few nice extras, and a fuller picture lives in my Google Drive review.
 For your business, Google Workspace is the way to go, giving you a secure, collaborative platform where Drive is just one piece of the puzzle.

 Choosing the right plan is the first step.
 But the real win is making sure the information you store there is easy for your team to find and use.

-Don’t let your valuable SOPs and guides gather digital dust. eesel AI can activate the information locked inside your Google Docs, turning it into automated support, instant agent assistance, and an internal expert for your team.
-You’ll cut down on repetitive work, see your response times drop, and give your team the gift of instant, accurate answers.
+Don't let your valuable SOPs and guides gather digital dust. eesel AI can activate the information locked inside your Google Docs, turning it into automated support, instant agent assistance, and an internal expert for your team.
+You'll cut down on repetitive work, see your response times drop, and train the AI on your knowledge in minutes, not weeks.

 Ready to unlock the knowledge hidden in your Google Drive?
-Start a free trial of eesel AI or book a demo to see how it works.
+Try eesel free or book a demo to see how it works.

 Frequently asked questions

 The personal Google Drive pricing is for individuals and families who just need more storage.
-If you need a professional email (@yourcompany.com), team features like Shared Drives, and admin controls, you should choose a Google Workspace business plan.
+If you need a professional email (@yourcompany.com), team features like Shared Drives, and admin controls, you should choose a Google Workspace plan instead.

 The storage you get with any Google Drive pricing plan is shared across Google Drive, Gmail, and Google Photos.
-Upgrading gives you one larger pool of storage for all three services, so you don’t have to manage them separately.
+Upgrading gives you one larger pool for all three services, so you don't manage them separately.
+For a wider look at whether the storage is worth it, see my Google Drive review.

 Yes, the initial 15 GB of storage is permanently free for every Google account.
-You only need to consider paid Google Drive pricing plans when your storage needs grow beyond that initial 15 GB limit.
+You only need to consider paid Google Drive pricing plans when your storage needs grow beyond that 15 GB limit.
+For ideas on using the free tier well, see Google Drive AI.